FeroHriadel/cdkhandbookbackend/README.md

 - Cognito Authorizer
 - AWS Policies and Tags
 - EventBus (lambda to lambda)
-- nextjs frontend is in a separate repo, will place a link here (unless I forget): `TO DO - add frontend link !!!!!!!!!!!!!!!!!!!!`
+- nextjs frontend is in a separate repo: `https://github.com/FeroHriadel/cdkhandbookfrontend`
 <br />